Skip to content

 defer watcher.Stop()

-Before using the watcher, you need to make sure that it is has successfully initialized the schema, via initial download from the BSR or via loading from an optional cache.
+Before using the watcher, you need to make sure that it has successfully initialized the schema, via initial download from the BSR or via loading from an optional cache.

 ctx, cancel := context.WithTimeout(ctx, 10*time.Second)